AbdullahMuddasir/odin-recipes/README.md

 In the second step "recipe page", made another directory with the first recipe and linked in to the home page. pretty simple stuff.
 Did the second commit of step 2 continuing with step 3 i an image to the second page and applied listing of both uinordered and ordered.
+Committed the 3rd step
+Added 2 new recipes just like the last one with same format.
+Committed the last step